 Kate Shaw is a Professor of Law and the Co-Director of the Floersheimer Center for Constitutional Democracy.
-Before joining Cardozo, Shaw worked in the White House Counsel’s Office as a Special Assistant to the President and Associate Counsel to President Obama.
+Before joining Cardozo, Professor Shaw worked in the White House Counsel’s Office as a Special Assistant to the President and Associate Counsel to the President.
 She clerked for Justice John Paul Stevens of the U.S. Supreme Court and Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit.

 Professor Shaw graduated with a B.A. magna cum laude from Brown University and with a J.D. magna cum laude and Order of the Coif from Northwestern University, where she served as the Editor-in-Chief of the Northwestern University Law Review and won the John Paul Stevens Award.
-Shaw’s teaching and research interests include constitutional law, legislation, administrative law, the Supreme Court, election law, and gender and sexual orientation and the law.
 Her scholarly work has appeared, among other places, in the Northwestern University Law Review, the Columbia Law Review, the Cornell Law Review, the Texas Law Review, and the Georgetown Law Journal, and her popular writing has appeared in the New York Times, Slate, and the Take Care blog.
-She also serves as a contributor with ABC News, and is a Public Member of the Administrative Conference of the United States (ACUS).
+She recently edited the book "Reproductive Rights and Justice Stories," with Reva Siegel and Melissa Murray.
+She also serves as a contributor with ABC News, co-hosts the Supreme Court podcast Strict Scrutiny, and serves as a Public Member of the Administrative Conference of the United States (ACUS).